vosi23/angular_bootcamp2024/README.md

 # angular_bootcamp2024
 bootcamp for teaching the angular properly

-## How to install the angular cli from nodejs
+## How to install the angular cli

+First step, you will need to install nodejs.

+After that you can install the angular with npm:

 `npm install -g @angular/cli`

 ## Starting a new application

+TODO: update the readme.md file from here on

 ```bash